VarunMotiyani/Invictus_ClimateChange/README.md

 This is a Project Of Grp No - SR-29 Invictus2k23 Project Name = WeatherGuardian

-This was my project submission of the 24Hour Hackathon Invictus.
+This was my project submission of the 24Hour Hackathon Invictus. <br>
-You can find more about it on my hashnode blog: https://invictushackathon.hashnode.dev/invictus-hackathon-2023 Please do check it out.
+You can find more about it on my hashnode blog: <br>
+https://invictushackathon.hashnode.dev/invictus-hackathon-2023
+Please do check it out.